Types of product

 Volume

 Cost per unit or item is adjusted proportionally to the quantity of items purchased or consumed.
 Usually, the more a customer buys, the lower the cost per unit becomes.
+Volume pricing often involves multiple price tiers, which can be used to change the price depending on certain volume thresholds.

 Pay tier in full

 The “Pay tier in full” option can be activated on a per-tier basis.
-This option allows you to charge the full price of the tier (i.e. price per unit to value) if the consumption is contained in this tier range.
+This option allows you to charge the full price of the tier (i.e.price per unit

 Packaged

+As per a volume pricing, a packaged pricing adjusted proportionally to the quantity of items purchased or consumed, usually involving multiple price tiers.
 The difference is that you can define packages of units, allowing you to define a price for a quantity of items inside a specific tier.

 Bulk